Survivors speak of Ian’s wrath at Florida trailer park

 “I stayed here for as long as I could until I got scared for my life and ran across the street,” said Burdette.
 He likened his escape to the children’s book tale of the Three Little Pigs — running as if from a house made of sticks.

-A garden status of Jesus was knocked down by the wind.
+A garden statue of Jesus was knocked down by the wind.
 Burdette struggled to lift it up and place it back in its original spot.

 “It’s heavy,” he said.